 Why Savvy Investors Avoid the Temptation of Trends

-For the past two years, thematic investing has been a hot topic.
+For the past several years, thematic investing has been a hot topic.
 Generally, it means buying stocks or other investments that benefit from a particular trend such as remote work, initial public offerings, space exploration, cloud computing, blockchain, etc.

-While it can be tempting to buy into new technologies, companies going public through an IPO (formally known as an initial public offering), or the hottest themes—and just as tempting to buy what’s fallen the most (like hotels and cruise lines in early 2020)—neither approach offers an easy path to higher returns.
+While it can be tempting to buy into new technologies and ideas, our experience tells us that investors rarely achieve the excess returns they seek in thematic bets—whether exposure is gained through individual companies or diversified funds.
 In fact, many of the hottest investment themes and individual companies that performed well at the onset of the pandemic have given up all of their initial outperformance.

-Zooming (no pun intended) into IPOs as one of the more popular themes of 2021, let’s look at how the largest IPOs from 2021 have performed since the day they started trading, as well as from their 52-week high.
-On average, stocks included in the list are trading about 30% below their IPO Offer prices and nearly 60% below their 52-week highs (the numbers turn out to be about the same if we extend the list to the top 100).
+Zooming (no pun intended) into IPOs as one of the more popular themes of 2021, let’s look at how the 20 largest public offerings have performed since they started trading as well as from their 52-week high.
+On average, stocks included in the list are trading about 45% below their IPO Offer prices and more than 70% below their 52-week highs (the numbers turn out to be about the same if we extend the list to the top 100).

 Since many of these stocks started trading well above their IPO price (unless you were awarded IPO shares), an individual investor who bought on the first day of trading is likely to have performed worse than indicated by the percentage change since IPO.
-As one example, Dutch Brothers is showing the highest gain since IPO of 127% based on an offer price of $23.
-But, the stock traded between $32 and $40 on its first day, so an attainable gain would be somewhere between 30% and 45%.
-Not bad, but also not 127%.
+At the same time, an investor would have to be exceptionally unlucky to invest at or near the 52-week high.
+But the two numbers together offer a reasonable range for where an investor could have ended up.

-The collective market cap of all the companies at their 52-week high totaled approximately $1.15 trillion.
-As of today, that total stands at $420 billion.
+The collective market cap of last year’s 100 largest IPOs at their 52-week high totaled approximately $1.15 trillion.
+As of today, that total stands at $340 billion.
 If we look at the number of days that passed between the IPO and 52-week high, there doesn’t appear to be any reliable pattern.
 Some companies had strong returns for several months following their IPO, while others started crashing soon after.

 As we’ve covered extensively in recent articles, chasing trendy investments—whether stocks or themes—rarely works out in the long term.